-Should an assessment task be corrupted through malpractice, the Principal may deem it necessary to organise a substitute assessment task to ensure equity and fairness.
-This task may be used as a guide to assessment marks awarded.
+Should an assessment task be corrupted through malpractice, the Head Teacher and Deputy Principal with consultation with the Principal may deem it necessary to organise a substitute assessment task to ensure equity and fairness.
+This task may be used as a quide to assessment marks awarded.

-6. If a student is involved in any of the following behaviours during any assessment task/exam, a zero assessment will be awarded:
+If a student is involved in any of the following behaviours during any assessment task/exam, a zero assessment will be awarded:

-- does anything that disrupts the task or disturbs another student; - communicates with another student; - looks at another student's work; - takes into the room any books, notes, papers or equipment, including electronic devices, such as mobiles, other than what is allowed by the supervising teacher; □ makes a non-serious attempt, or cheats in any way.
+- does anything that disrupts the task or disturbs another student; - communicates with another student; - looks at another student's work; - takes into the room any books, notes, papers or equipment, including electronic devices, such as mobiles, other than what is allowed by the supervising teacher; - makes a non-serious attempt, or cheats in any way.